PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-StateExploration/README.md

 * in (already cloned) repository *Palladio-Analyzer-Slingshot* switch to branch `stateexplorationRequirements`
 * in (already cloned) repository *Palladio-Analyzer-Slingshot-Extension-PCM-Core* switch to branch `stateexplorationRequirements`
   - beware : requires `...spd.semantic` from the repository *Palladio-Addons-SPD-Metamodel*, please import into workspace as well.
+* in (already cloned) repository *Palladio-Analyzer-Slingshot-Extension-SPD-Interpreter* switch to branch `stateexplorationRequirements`
 * all other Slingshot repositories may remain on `master`.
 If any of the repositories on master cause problems, please report.